kaisenlinux/manpages-dev/packages/dig.md

               +dnssec is also set when +trace is set, to better emulate the default queries from a name server.

        +tries=T
-              This  option  sets  the  number  of  times  to try UDP queries to server to T instead of the default, 3.
+              This option sets the number of times to try UDP and TCP queries to server to T instead of the default, 3.
 If T is less than or  equal  to  zero,  the  number  of  tries  is silently rounded up to 1.

        +trusted-key=####
               This option formerly specified trusted keys for use with dig +sigchase.
 This feature is now obsolete and has been removed; use delv instead.